CONDITIONS

 When treating a cystocele, lifestyle factors are extremely important.
 Your provider at Coyle Institute may recommend changes such as eating healthier, treating your chronic cough or avoiding lifting heavy weights.
 Additionally, Kegel exercises will help to strengthen your pelvic floor muscles.
 A pessary may be suggested to further support the bladder and other pelvic organs.
 For more severe cystocele cases, surgery may be required to resolve the issue permanently.
 The diVa® vaginal laser therapy can also be a treatment option for women with a mild cystocele.

-Life After Cystocele Treatment
+Life after Cystocele Treatment

 After repairing a cystocele, maintenance becomes a top priority to prevent a cystocele or other vaginal issues from returning.
 A great way to maintain cystocele repair results is bioidentical hormone replacement therapy (BHRT) or diVa® vaginal laser therapy.
 BHRT will promote the ideal hormone balance required to prevent vaginal deterioration due to lack of lubrication and sagging.
 Laser rejuvenation with diVa® similarly promotes optimal lubrication and a renewal of skin cells in the vaginal area.